Multiple Sclerosis Center

 Currently, there are many different FDA-approved treatments for MS. The National Multiple Sclerosis Society (NMSS) recommends beginning treatment with one of the appropriate therapies as soon as diagnosis is confirmed, since the drugs help to reduce the frequency and severity of attacks, diminish the accumulation of lesions in the brain, and slow disability progression.
 In addition to medications, many other therapies are available to treat symptoms such as spasticity, pain, bladder problems, fatigue and weakness.
 Patients should consult MS specialists in order to develop individualized treatment plans to manage their disease.

 The Winthrop Comprehensive MS Care Center is involved in many ongoing clinical research trials, including participation in the New York State MS Consortium since 1997.
 The Center has participated in many major research trials that have contributed to the development of new therapies for multiple sclerosis.

-Groups will meet monthly on one Wednesday per months and will be facilitated by Lucia DiSpirito, LMSW, Neuroscience Social Worker.
+Patient support groups will meet monthly on one Wednesday per month and will be facilitated by Lucia DiSpirito, LMSW, Neuroscience Social Worker.
 Meetings may occasionally include speakers.

 - Malcolm Gottesman, MD, Director of the Comprehensive MS Care Center, Division of Neurology